d3/d3-selection/README.md

 ### Control

-For advanced usage, selections provide operators for custom control flow.
+For advanced usage, selections provide methods for custom control flow.

 <a name="selection_each" href="#selection_each">#</a> <i>selection</i>.<b>each</b>(<i>function</i>)

 Invokes the specified *function* for each selected element, passing in the current datum `d` and index `i`, with the `this` context of the current DOM element.
-This operator is used internally by most other operators, and can be used to invoke arbitrary code for each selected element.
+This method is used internally by many [transformation methods](#transformation) and can be used to invoke arbitrary code for each selected element.

 <a name="selection_call" href="#selection_call">#</a> <i>selection</i>.<b>call</b>(<i>selection</i>[, <i>arguments…</i>])

-Invokes the specified *function* (once), passing in the current selection along with any optional *arguments*, and returns the current selection.
-The call operator is identical to invoking a function by hand, but it facilitates method chaining.
+Invokes the specified *function* (exactly once), passing in the current selection along with any optional *arguments*.
+Returns the current selection.
+This is equivalent to invoking the function by hand but facilitates method chaining.
 For example, to set several attributes in a reusable function:

 ```javascript
 function name(selection, first, last) {